senjinthedragon/EggyGoodness/README.md

 Version 1.3
 * THIS VERSION IS CURRENTLY IN DEVELOPMENT
 * Added Egg Sandwich
+* There's a small chance of Double-Yolk eggs when you break an egg.
+(Double Food, Double Saturation)
 * Changed the Scrambled Egg texture
 * BUGFIX: Raw Eggs no longer interfere with interface colors.